pivotal/docs-tap/tap-gui/plugins/about.hbs.md

-# Tanzu Application Platform GUI plug-ins
+# Overview of Tanzu Application Platform GUI plug-ins

 Tanzu Application Platform GUI (commonly called TAP GUI) has many pre-integrated plug-ins.
 You need not configure the plug-ins.
 To use a plug-in, you must install the relevant